aurels/sitcom-apidocs/source/includes/_tags.md

 }
 ```

-## Get all tags of a contact

-This endpoint retrieves all tags of a specific contact.
+This endpoint retrieves all tags of a lab.

 ### HTTP Request

-`GET /api/labs/:lab_id/contacts/:contact_id/tags`
+`GET /api/labs/:lab_id/tags`

 ### Query Parameters